 Coronavirus and your wellbeing

 You might be worried about coronavirus and how it could affect your life.
 This may include not being able to train with a group, being asked to stay at home or avoid other people.
 This might feel difficult or stressful.
-But there are lots of things you and your members can try that could help your wellbeing.
+But there are lots of things you can try that could help your wellbeing.
 Click here for guidance from our friends at Mind, the Mental Health Charity about coronavirus and your wellbeing.